Call for Proposals – IDIL 2025 Incubation Program

-This call for projects is open to all master's programs at the University of Montpellier that wish to embark on a process of "IDILization," particularly in the case of the development of the new training program that will open in 2027.
+This call for proposals is open to all master’s programs at the University of Montpellier that wish to embark on an “IDILization” process, particularly in connection with the development of the new academic program set to launch in 2027.

-This call for projects is inspired by the DNA of the IDIL graduate program: offering courses in English (Part 1) through "In-Lab" research (Part 2) with an interdisciplinary approach (Part 3).
+This call for proposals draws inspiration from the DNA of the IDIL graduate program: offering courses in English (Component 1) through “In-Lab” research (Component 2) with an emphasis on interdisciplinarity (Component 3).

-All teacher-researchers and researchers belonging to a structure within the scope of the I-SITE project of excellence may apply for one or more sections of this call for proposals.
+All faculty members and researchers affiliated with an institution within the scope of the I-SITE Excellence Project are eligible to apply for one or more components of this call for proposals.

-• Adapt teaching methods to English language instruction
+• Adapt teaching methods to instruction in English

 • Translate teaching materials (REH)

-Who is this part of the call for proposals aimed at?
+Who is this part of the call for proposals intended for?

 - Master’s program coordinators